 Fun for all the family (and free), huge crowds gather to watch several huge immersive 3D billboards across Tokyo, featuring cartoon characters like a 3D cat or playful panda.

-As of 2024, there are four popular 3D billboards in Tokyo:
+As of 2025, there are five popular 3D billboards in Tokyo:

 - the calico cat in Shinjuku